-The method was developed to compare the potential health impact of substances by combining the amount of the substance released with its toxicity.
-In this risk scoring system, all releases of substances are converted into a common unit of TEPs (related either to benzene [carcinogen] or toluene [non-carcinogen]).
-The individual TEPs generated for each substance can be compared between substances, businesses, sectors, years, and policy-scenarios, thereby providing a ranking of the toxicity-weighted releases.
-Table 1 presents the substances of priority health concern based on; the amount released to air, their TEP value (their relative toxicity to benzene for carcinogens and toluene for non-carcinogens), and their resultant TEP scores.
+In this risk scoring system, all releases of substances are converted into a common unit of TEP (relative either to benzene [for carcinogens] or to toluene [for non-carcinogen]).
+The TEPs generated for each substance can be compared between substances, businesses, sectors, years, and policy-scenarios, thereby providing a toxicity-weighted ranking of the releases.
+Table 2 presents the substances of priority health concern based on the amount released to air, their TEP value (their relative toxicity to benzene for carcinogens and toluene for non-carcinogens), and their resultant TEP scores.
 The higher the TEP score number, the higher the health risk associated with release of the substance.
 Each value is followed by a number in brackets.
 This number is the ranking of the substance relative to the 96 substances that were included in this analysis.

 TPH found that much of the risk associated with air emissions in Toronto can be attributed to three substances: mercury, cadmium, and lead.
 These three substances are released in relatively small quantities in Toronto's air.
-However, they are very toxic substances.3 When air emissions are ranked by toxicity, cadmium, mercury and lead are the most important to health.
+However, they are very toxic substances.3 When both emissions and potential for health impacts are considered in a ranking of Toronto's air emissions, cadmium, mercury and lead are the most important priorities for reduction.